Serving ML Models with FastAPI

 Real-time vs batch: two endpoints, two jobs

-The /predict above is real-time inference: one row, one answer, a user or service waiting on the other end, so latency is everything.
-But plenty of ML work isn't like that.
-Sometimes you have a million rows sitting in a table overnight and you want a prediction for each.
-Firing a million separate HTTP requests to a one-row endpoint would be the classic N+1 mistake — a million round-trips for work that fits in one call.
+The /predict endpoint above is real-time inference: one row, one answer, with a user or service waiting on the other end, so latency is everything.
+But a lot of ML work isn't like that.
+Sometimes a million rows sit in a table overnight, and you want a prediction for each one.
+Sending a million separate HTTP requests to a one-row endpoint would be the classic N+1 mistake: a million round-trips for work that fits in one call.

 So we add a second endpoint.
 Same model, same validation, but it takes a list and runs a single model.predict() over the whole batch, which is dramatically cheaper than looping one row at a time.